Eastern Australia Trip. Day 3 : Sydney

 Taking picture with Con

 We went back to Circular Quay and romped to the Sydney Opera House in the evening.
-It was still lot of people hanged around to the one of famous icon in the world.
+There were still a lot of people hanging around one of the most famous icons in the world.
 We only managed to get pictures of the best view of it while we were strolling through the Royal Botanic Garden.
-My advice, head on to the park if you want to get the Opera House as the backdrop!
+My advice: head on to the park if you want to get the Opera House as the backdrop!

-We had a barista bro's while taking rest at Pullman Quay Grand
+We had a barista bro while taking rest at Pullman Quay Grand

 Crowds having drinks by the quay looking at the Harbour Bridge